-Ruben Montaldo D’Albora, musician and educator, presents in this article a Music Accessibility Program focused on the rehabilitation and transformation of people’s lives through music.
+Ruben Montaldo D’Albora, musician and educator, presents in this article a Musical Accessibility Program focused on rehabilitating and transforming people’s lives through music.

 Introduction

-The Universal Declaration of Human Rights, in Article 27, enshrines the right of every person to freely participate in the cultural life of the community, enjoy the arts, and take part in scientific progress.
-For people with mental health issues, however, this access to culture may be hindered by structural and social barriers.
+The Universal Declaration of Human Rights, in its Article 27, enshrines everyone’s right to freely participate in the cultural life of the community, to enjoy the arts, and to share in scientific progress.
+For people with mental health issues, however, this access to culture can be affected by structural and social barriers.

-In Uruguay, Vilardebó Hospital, the national reference center for mental health care, provides a Music Accessibility Program aimed at contributing interdisciplinarily to the transformation of these people’s lives through music, promoting their psychosocial rehabilitation, well-being, and community inclusion.
+In Uruguay, Hospital Vilardebó, the national reference center for mental health care, provides a Musical Accessibility Program aimed at contributing interdisciplinarily to the transformation of these people’s lives through music, promoting their psychosocial rehabilitation, well-being, and community inclusion.

-Music can be a driving force for mental health change, and this program has achieved a tangible positive impact on its participants.
+Music can be an engine of change for mental health and this program has achieved a tangible positive impact on its participants.

 A bridge between music pedagogy and therapeutic benefit

-The Music Accessibility Program at Vilardebó Hospital is distinguished by its pedagogical approach focused on music education, which differs from traditional music therapy, where the objectives center on direct therapeutic interventions.
-This approach does not solely aim to contribute to rehabilitation from a clinical perspective but also to awaken the artistic potential of each participant.
+The Musical Accessibility Program at Hospital Vilardebó is distinguished by its pedagogical approach centered on music teaching, which differs from traditional music therapy, where objectives focus on direct therapeutic interventions.
+This program’s approach does not seek exclusively to contribute to rehabilitation from a clinical perspective, but also to awaken each participant’s artistic potential.

-The primary goal is for users to achieve meaningful musical production through learning an instrument, composing, or improvising, expressing their emotions and experiences through art.
+The primary goal is that users, through learning an instrument, composing, or improvising, achieve meaningful musical production, expressing their emotions and experiences through art.

-The pedagogical process not only results in artistic achievements but also triggers therapeutic benefits inherent to the musical experience.
-Music, as an expressive and communicative language, fosters cognitive, psychomotor, emotional, and social development, allowing individuals to expand their abilities beyond the educational realm.
+The pedagogical process not only results in artistic achievements, but triggers therapeutic benefits inherent to the musical experience.
+Music, as an expressive and communicative language, promotes cognitive, psychomotor, emotional, and social development, allowing individuals to expand their capacities beyond the educational sphere.

-This holistic approach becomes a catalyst for well-being, strengthening essential skills for daily life and contributing to psychosocial rehabilitation.
+This comprehensive approach becomes a catalyst for well-being, strengthening essential life skills and contributing to psychosocial rehabilitation.

 Musical learning as a catalyst for skills

-Research in neuroscience has shown that musical learning has a positive impact on various skills, and the Music Accessibility Program leverages this evidence to improve the quality of life of its users.
+Neuroscience research has shown that musical learning has a positive impact on diverse skills, and the Musical Accessibility Program leverages this evidence to improve the quality of life of its users.

-Learning to play an instrument, compose, or improvise music activates and develops a variety of brain functions, such as attention, memory, cognitive flexibility, processing speed, and motor coordination.
+Learning to play an instrument, composing or improvising music activates and develops a variety of brain functions, such as attention, memory, cognitive flexibility, processing speed, and motor coordination.

-Playing a musical instrument involves the coordination and development of fine and gross motor skills, as well as stimulating processing speed in the brain, which enhances cognitive efficiency.
+Playing a musical instrument involves the coordination and development of fine and gross motor skills, in addition to stimulating processing speed in the brain, which favors cognitive efficiency.

-These benefits stem not only from the act of making music but also from the social context in which it occurs, where interaction with other musicians and with the audience becomes an essential part of the experience.
+These benefits derive not only from the act of making music, but from the social context in which it occurs, where interaction with other musicians and with the audience becomes an essential part of the experience.

 The importance of technology in musical accessibility